 Line a muffin tin with muffin liners.
 My favorite choices are silicone muffin liners or parchment paper liners.
 I don’t like the paper liners as they tend to stick to the muffins.

 Use a ¼ cup measuring cup to scoop out the muffin batter into the muffin tin, making 12 muffins total.
 If you have any leftover batter, try to evenly distribute it so the muffins cook evenly.

 After baking, remove from the oven and allow the muffins to cool completely.
 I like to let them rest in the muffin tin for the first 10-15 minutes then move them to a cooling rack.

-- Use ripe bananas: You are looking for bananas that are very dark yellow, with lots of brown spots on the peel.
+- Use ripe bananas: You are looking for bananas that are covered with brown spots on the peel.
 If your bananas are dark brown/black they may be too ripe (which means they may get a bit darker when baking).
 They should still be fine in this recipe though.

-- Be sure to line the muffin tin with silicone muffin liners or parchment paper liners to ensure they won’t stick.
-I don’t trust non-stick muffin tins to not stick and find that paper liners often stick to the muffins, creating a big mess when you are finally ready to eat the muffins.
+- Be sure to line the muffin tin with silicone muffin liners or parchment paper liners to ensure the banana almond flour muffins won’t stick.
+Paper liners often stick to the muffins, creating a big mess when you are finally ready to eat the muffins.